patilgayatri22/patilgayatri22/README.md

 ---

-### ✨ “Driven to explore how data and AI can make everyday systems smarter, open to collaborations in ML, GenAI, and AI-driven innovation!”
+### ✨ “Driven to explore how data and AI can make everyday systems smarter, open to collaborations in ML, GenAI, and AI driven innovation!”